By Jennifer Johnston

 Good things come at a cost

-Manuka honey is rare.
-And thanks to its rarity, it comes with a price tag.
+Manuka honey is rare, snd thanks to its rarity, it comes with a price tag.
 (Ranging from $25AUD for 250 grams up to $1,000.)
 Google the celebrities who sprout the health benefits of the liquid gold and the names Gwenyth Paltrow, Kourtney Kardashian and Scarlett Johannson pop up.
-Celebrity association usually inflates the price of any product.

 To get your skin glowing, one decadent use of Manuka honey suggests running a bath filled with 1 to 2 cups of full-fat milk (for cleansing) and half a cup of pure Manuka honey (for nourishment.)
 Be sure to rinse off afterwards!

 Manuka honey is widely available online and in some health food stores.
 When making your purchase, it’s important to understand exactly what you’re buying.
 There has been debate over the genuineness of Manuka honey.

 Brands have been known to water down their product.
 To protect Manuka honey’s reputation the New Zealand Government became involved.
 All Manuka honey exported from New Zealand must now meet certain requirements.

 A rating system referred to as UMF – Unique Manuka Factor- measures the honey’s level of anti-bacterial properties at the time of packaging.
 The genuine article will have a UMF rating of between 10 – 18 on its label.
 The more MGO there is in the honey, the more antiviral and antibacterial properties it has.
 Cheaper imitations with low UMF are likely to be less effective.

 Honey has a high sugar content which must be considered if you suffer from diabetes.
 And if you are allergic to bees, you could suffer from an allergic reaction from using honey.
 Always check with your physician first.